 If you have a consumer product that you can’t sell directly from your home country to your end customer, you need at least one step in between.
 This can be a distributor (who also acts as wholesaler or importer), a big retailer directly, or it can be a large web shop.
 Let’s look at the pro’s and con’s of each option.

-I always put a lot of emphasis on drafting a good distributor pitch.
+We always put a lot of emphasis on drafting a good distributor pitch.
 Even if you already have great sales materials for your end-users, this often does not make clear what the benefits are for a potential agent, distributor or retailer to work with you.

 When you approach potential sales channels with your standard documentation, chances are high that they are holding of.
 If you make it crystal clear what are the benefits for them, like in the example presentation, you will get a much higher response rate.